Best Things To Do At Ground Zero In New York City

 9/11 Museum Exhibit| ©LA Times

-What does the 9/11 Museum look like inside?
+What is the 9/11 Museum like on the inside?

-That the 9/11 Museum is located underneath the Memorial Plaza, within the remains of the original World Trade Center structure, was amazing to me.
-There is nothing that can prepare you for what you will see inside the 9/11 Museum after passing through the security arch as it arouses so many emotions.
+That the 9/11 Museum is located underneath the Memorial Plaza, within the remains of the original World Trade Center structure, is amazing.
+There is nothing that can prepare you for what you will see inside the 9/11 Museum.

 Practical information